 The Store Inventory app is a simple tool for a small business to keep track of inventory items where the list is usually kept in spreadsheets.
-Using a solution like AppSheet brings additional features and more mobility to manage inventory, allowing the user to run the inventory using a tablet, smartphone, or laptop.
-The app also automatically enters dates and uses the phone/tablet camera as a bar code reader.
+Using a solution like AppSheet brings additional features and more mobility to manage inventory, allowing the user to run the inventory with a tablet, smartphone, or laptop.
+The app also automatically enters dates and uses the phone/tablet camera as a Barcode reader.

 There are columns in the spreadsheet that are not displayed in the app.
 This helps the user build a more robust solution where the app is a great data capture tool and the spreadsheet remains the key analysis tool.

 An app for store inventory management.
 Sort products by unique categories.

 We built this app in under 30 minutes.
 Here are some design highlights:

 1. Slice columns.
 We went to Advanced Editor > Data > Slices and selected a slice that shows all data rows but only shows a subset of columns.
 We filtered some columns that are important for the spreadsheet but are not necessary for the app, making data entry cleaner and faster.